 American Oversight is seeking information to determine the scope of access Mr. Pruitt and the EPA have provided to industry groups and others with a stake in environmental regulation.

 Requested Records

-American Oversight requests that EPA produce the following within twenty business days:
+American Oversight requests that EPA produce the following within twenty business days and seeks expedited review of this request for the reasons identified below: